 - allergic reaction

 This ancient Chinese method uses sharp, thin needles to impact nerves and change the flow of energy within the body.
 Acupuncture has become more popular recently as an alternative treatment for pain.
-Some studies show that acupuncture can dramatically reduce knee pain for some people.
+Research shows that acupuncture can dramatically reduce knee pain for some people.

-A surgeon may suggest arthroscopic surgery to remove bone fragments, remove pieces of torn meniscus, repair ligaments, or remove damaged cartilage.
+A surgeon may suggest arthroscopic surgery to remove bone fragments, pieces of torn meniscus, or damaged cartilage, as well as repair ligaments.
 An arthroscope is a type of camera that allows a surgeon to view the inside of your joint through a small incision.
 After making two to four incisions, the surgeon uses the arthroscope to operate on the inside of your knee.

 This technique is much less invasive than traditional surgery.
 People mostly go home the same day as their surgery.
 Within a week, you no longer need crutches, and you can drive and resume your daily activities.